johandahlberg/polymerase/README.md

 - Harmonize the interfaces for all codecs to use `Package` as input/output.
-- Look into implementing DNA Fountain strategy from Erlich and Zielinski (2017), including combining, RS-encoding and, filtering created reads for e.g. homopolymers
+- Look into implementing DNA Fountain strategy from Erlich and Zielinski (2017), including combining, RS-encoding and, filtering created reads for e.g. homopolymers.
+Right now this is missing read filtering.
 - Write integration tests for the CLI classes.

 # An incomplete list of relevant references data storage in DNA